Nutritionist Answers Your Questions

 In addition, we all have different health goals.

-Where I may need to address certain digestive problems, you may want to shed some pounds.
+Where I may need to address certain digestive problems, you may want to lose a few pounds.
 How can we both adapt the same nutrition plan (a.k.a. ‘diet’) if our goals are different?
 It just makes no sense.

 A qualified health practitioner such as a nutritionist will determine the best course of action for each given scenario.
 After looking at your overall health concerns, your goals, your sensitivities, your food log, a customized nutrition plan will be developed to help you achieve your unique health goals.